 What’s more, opening up a platform to other companies, as, for instance, Amazon did with Amazon Marketplace, can create a new revenue source and help diversify the business.
 In Amazon’s case, the platform enables third-party sellers to sell products alongside Amazon’s offerings and Amazon collects a fee for each third-party sale.

 But platforms come with potential drawbacks.
 I have seen software platforms that grew so big and powerful over time that they became a bottleneck and slowed down the rate at which the end-user facing products could offer new and enhanced features.
-I have also witnessed a brand-new platform being retired, as it was overly complicated to use and did not meet the needs of the development teams that should have used it.
+I have also witnessed a brand-new platform being retired, as it was overly complicated to use and did not meet the needs of the development teams who should have used it.

 Treat the Platform as a Product